gravitational/teleport/docs/faq.md

 ### Can I use Gravitational Teleport in production today?

 Teleport has completed a security audit from a nationally recongized technology security company.
 So we are comfortable with the use of Teleport from a security perspective.
 However, Teleport is still a relatively young product so you may experience usability issues.
 We are actively supporting Teleport and addressing any issues that are submitted to the [github repo](https://github.com/gravitational/teleport).

 ### Can I connect to nodes behind a firewall via SSH with Teleport?

 Yes, Teleport supports reverse SSH tunnels out of the box.
 To configure behind-firewall clusters refer to [Trusted Clusters](admin-guide.md#trusted-clusters) section of the Admin Manual.

+### Does Web UI support copy and paste?

+Yes.
+You can copy&paste using the mouse.
+For working with a keyboard, Teleport employs `tmux`-like "prefix" mode.
+To enter prefix mode, press `Ctrl+A`.

+While in prefix mode, you can press `Ctrl+V` to paste, or enter text selection mode by pressing `[`.
+When in text selection mode, move around using `hjkl`, select text by toggling `space` and copy it via `Ctrl+C`.

 ### Can I use OpenSSH client to connect to servers in a Teleport cluster?